hephaex/Baram/docker/monitoring/INDEX.md

 ## Integration Examples

 The monitoring stack is configured to work with:
-- ktime Coordinator service (metrics endpoint)
+- baram Coordinator service (metrics endpoint)
 - PostgreSQL 18 (via postgres_exporter)
 - Redis 7 (via redis_exporter)
 - Prometheus time-series database
 - Grafana for visualization

-All components are on the `ktime-network` Docker network.
+All components are on the `baram-network` Docker network.

 ## Maintenance